otomad/OtomadHelper/README.md

 You can create issues.

 ### Terms of Use
-1. Respect the rights and interests of authors when creating with non-self-made MIDI / materials.
+1. Respect the rights and interests of authors when creating with non-self-made MIDI / sources / materials.
 2. Using this script requires some creative abilities from the users.
 This script should and should only be used to assist in creations.
 Do not rely solely on this script to generate productions nor learn to creating Otomad/YTPMV as a beginner.
 Listen, don't make Otomidi!

 ### Permissions